35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Southwark Council took over the FDS in 201? at the cost of £200m (link).
 For that money it provided 581 much-needed council homes.
 NHG has decided it will undermine the undoubted benefit of these homes to local people, by reducing the amount of affordable housing it will deliver on the remainder of the regeneration.
 This cannot be right, whether or not it is allowable under the s106 agreement,.

 NHG need Southwark's written agreement to its demands, before it can proceed with the regeneration under its outline planning permission.
 NHG has already tried once to  build outside of this permission, on Phase 2B, but fell foul of the High Court (link).
-It is now making a second attempt with an almost identical 'standalone' application for Phase 2B, again outside of the outline planning permission parameters.
+It is now making a second attempt with another similar identical 'standalone' application for Phase 2B, again outside of the outline planning permission parameters.

-Southwark must make it clear to NHG - you have had an outline planning planning permission since 2014, we expect you to fulfill it, with 50% affordable housing on every phase and with all the family housing that was promised too.
+Southwark must make this clear to NHG - 'you have had an outline planning planning permission since 2014, we expect you to fulfill it, with 50% affordable housing on every phase and with all the family housing that was promised.

 ### Southwark lose the plot